gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-translation.md

 tens of thousands of points the main code would stay the same.

-If you want you can compare [the version that uses the complex JavaScript above to update all the points](../webgl-2d-geometry-translate.html" target="_blank).
+If you want you can compare [the version that uses the complex JavaScript above to update all the points](../webgl-2d-geometry-translate.html).

 I hope this example was not too obvious.
 On the other hand please keep reading as we'll eventually get to a much better way to do this.